webguru103/smooch-docs/pages/docs/api-quickstart.md

 - If you want to make Smooch's messaging capabilities an integral part of your product, take a look at our guides for [Creating and Managing apps](/docs/creating-and-managing-apps/) and
 [Configuring Messaging Channels](/docs/configuring-messaging-channels/).

 - If you're building a bot, Smooch's REST API is a great place to start, but you don't have to develop it alone!
 Check out some of the [Bot Platforms that plug into Smooch](https://app.smooch.io/integrations/categories/bot-platform).
-- If you're building a bot, Smooch's REST API is a great place to start, but you don't have to develop it alone!
-Check out some of the [Bot Platforms that plug into Smooch](https://app.smooch.io/integrations/categories/bot-platform).